Skip to main content

 2. What You’ll Pay

 Whether you are a naturalized citizen, a Green Card holder, or a natural-born citizen, Medicare Part A helps cover hospital insurance.
-It’s free if you paid Medicare payroll taxes for at least 40 quarters.
+The Part A premium is free if you paid Medicare payroll taxes for at least 40 quarters.
 You’ll pay a monthly premium for Part A if your work history is less than 40 quarters.
 The premium amount depends on the quarters worked.

 You’ll also pay a separate monthly premium for the following.